Sreynaj/Sreynaj/README.md

  💫 About Me :
 - 🌱 I am learning: Python, C, C#, HTML, Java Script.
-- 👯 I’m looking for mentor to help me in software engineering.
+- 👯 I’m looking for a mentor to help me in software engineering.
 - 📫 How to reach me: **kebsreynaj2@gmail.com**

 **My Journey**